autowarefoundation/autoware/perception/probabilistic_occupancy_grid_map/pointcloud-based-occupancy-grid-map.md

 ### 1st step

-First of all, input obstacle/raw pointcloud are transformed into the polar coordinate centered around `scan_origin` and divided int ocircular bins per angle_increment respectively.
+First of all, input obstacle/raw pointcloud are transformed into the polar coordinate centered around `scan_origin` and divided int circular bins per angle_increment respectively.
 At this time, each point belonging to each bin is stored as range data.
-In addition, the x,y information in the map coordinate is also stored for raytracing on the map coordinate.
+In addition, the x,y information in the map coordinate is also stored for ray-tracing on the map coordinate.
 The bin contains the following information for each point

 - range data from origin of raytrace